Kelechi-Okorie/alx-system_engineering-devops/0x00-shell_basics/README.md

 File 8-firstdelet - Deletes a file
 File 9-firstdirdeletion - Deletes a folder
-File 10-back - changes working direcory to previous one
+File 10-back - changes working direcory to previous one File 11-lists - Lists files in current directory, parent of current direcoty and /boot directory